michaeljsteel/NumBAT/docs/source/install.rst

    $ git clone https://github.com/michaeljsteel/NumBAT.git
    $ cd NumBAT

 #.
-If it is not already on your system, install the MacPorts package manager at `this page <https://macports.org/install.php>`_.
+If it is not already on your system, install the  `MacPorts package manager <https://macports.org/install.php>`_.

 #.
-Install the Gmsh mesh generation tool at `this page <https://gmsh.info>`_.
+Install the  `Gmsh  <https://gmsh.info>`_ mesh generation tool.
    Just the main Gmsh installer is fine.
 The SDK and other features are not required.

    **Note:** After the installer has run, you must move the Gmsh application into your Applications folder by dragging the Gmsh icon into Applications.